nnecec/repo-template/README.md

 - Use [docz](https://github.com/doczjs/docz) to write document.
 - Base on yarn@berry to manage dependencies.

+if you need `monorepo`, here is single [monorepo-template](https://github.com/n-kit/monorepo-template)

 ## Get started

 0. Click `Use this template`, and clone your repo.